ChandanaVaidya17/Search-Workshop1/README.md

 # Git, Docker and Postgres Workshop

-One Day workshop on understanding Git, Docker and Postgres
+One Day workshop on understanding Git, Docker Docker-compose and Postgres

 ## Prerequisite
 ### Linux machine with following packages installed